UTS-eResearch/hpc_examples/mpi/README.md

 or your job can use chunks that are all on one node.

 If you don't specify a placement then the default placement is "free" which will place a chunk of a job on any free node.
+This is what you should normally use.

 If you specify that the placement is to be "scatter" then only one chunk is taken from any host.

     #PBS -l place=scatter

-In this case you might have one chunk runnning on hpcnode03i and another chunk running on hpcnode04.
+In this case you might have one chunk runnning on hpcnode03 and another chunk running on hpcnode04.

 You will notice in the submission scripts that I have incuded a line: